How To Choose The Best Hay For Your Horse

 Some people think that whether the hay is 1st cut or 2nd cut influences sugar levels – but in fact it is more determined by the type of plant, whether it has bloomed/seeded or not, and the time of day the hay is cut.
 That’s why you (or your hay company) needs to have the hay analyzed to determine the actual NSC levels.

-Once you have your test results in hand, here’s a simple outline you can download of what your test results mean.
+Ok, so once you have your hay test results in hand, here’s a simple outline you can download of what your test results mean.
 If you want the in-depth analysis, then here’s a 20 minute video that covers every aspect in depth.
 The most important parts of your hay analysis are:

 Dry Matter (DM)– This tells you how much of the sample is left after water is removed.
 It is the moisture or dry matter content of the sample.
 Hay will generally be about 89 percent dry matter or greater.